ccrisc/Rhtml-iterator/README.md

   <h1 align="center">RHtml Iterator</h1>

   <p align="center">
-    a project to iteratively generate a set of webpages in HTML with R.
+    a project to iteratively generate a set of webpages in HTML with R. Given a dataset in csv every page will render dfferent data but on a common template.
   </p>
 </div>

 <br>
-## About The Project

-This is a project to iteratively generate a set of webpages in HTML with R. The starting point is dataset in csv to get data from such date every page will show different data given a standard template.

-Common usages include webscrapng projects

 ## Built With / Interact with